Abdul-Aziz026/DataBase-interview-Question/Database (Basic Concept + sql).md

 ### what is candidate key?
 The minimal set of attributes that can be uniquely identify a tuple is known as a candidate key.
 A candidate key is a subset of a super key set where the key which contains no redundant attribute is none other than a Candidate Key.candidate key null hote parbe. jemon akjon student er email candidate key.so email nao thakte pare. aikhane email er jaygae null hobe.

+### what is super key?
+super key is a single key or a group of multiple keys that can uniqly identify tuples in a table.